roleoroleo/yi-hack-MStar/README.md

 At this moment it works but sometimes the video crashes.

 Known issue.

 I recently changed the way to read the video stream, now I go directly to the kernel driver memory.
-The quality has improved but the video still flickers.
+The quality has improved.
+Test in progress!
-I need help!!!

 ## Table of Contents